Grüner Strom Label: Grünes Gas: The Seal of Approval for Biogas

 Conformity of suppliers and providers, producers and power supply companies is verified based on rating system credit points.
 Currently, Grünes Gas is the only seal of approval for biogas indicating endorsement by environmental organizations, including consumer information groups.

 Data

 In 2020, over 35,000 consumers purchased biogas in accordance with Green Gas standards.
 Total certified gas sales amounted to around 430,000,000 kWh.
 On an annual average, 18.5% of total sales of the certified gas products were biomethane, which corresponds to around 79,780,000 kWh.

 Other projects

 The Grüner Strom Label e.V. operates the comparison portal Vergleich-dich-Grün.
-It allows costumers and enterprises to compare electricity and gas contracts that carry either the Grüner Strom or the Grünes Gas label.
+It allows customers and enterprises to compare electricity and gas contracts that carry either the Grüner Strom or the Grünes Gas label.
 The association furthermore produces the German podcast "Strom aufwärts" which talks about the work in a NPO and current topics in regard to energy transition.

 In 2024, the Grüner Strom Label e.V. launched its subsidiary kompass:grün, a climate protection consultancy that focusses on stakeholders working for the common good such as AWO, Caritas etc.